EI9IS328/projet-2025-team1/FORMAT.md

 # File Format Documentation

+## Sismos File Format
+CSV file with the following columns:
+- `time`: Time step of the simulation
+- `p`: Pressure value at the given time step

 ## Snapshot File Format
 CSV file with the following columns:
 - `x`: X-coordinate of the data point